h4ckyou/PwnableTW/Secretgarden/note.md

 And for code execution I did a fastbin attack and modified `_IO_list_all` to my fake file structure on the heap.

+Although initially i targetted writing to `__malloc_hook` but the one gadget constraint wasn't satisfied.